nurahmed123/hackatime/README.md

   <img src="static/assets/images/screenshot.png" width="500px">
 </p>

-Forked from [muety/wakapi](https://github.com/muety/wakapi) for a Hackclub version.
+Forked from [muety/wakapi](https://github.com/muety/wakapi) for a Hackclub specifc version.
+Huge thanks to [@muety](https://github.com/muety) for all the work he has done in [wakapi](https://github.com/muety/wakapi) which allowed us to spin this up so quickly :)

 ## 🚀 Features